-Since its inception, Minas hasn’t slowed down and the husband and wife team continue to be amazed at their Brazilian band’s success.
+Since its inception, Minas hasn’t slowed down and the husband and wife team continues to be amazed at their Brazilian band’s success.

 “We’re having a great year, presented our two major shows “Symphony in Bossa” and “La Giara, The Water Jug” in April”, says Haddad.

 “We played in New York City in June where we also received an award given by The Brazilian Community Heritage Foundation – “Os Notáveis”.